jupyter-xeus/xeus-cookiecutter/docs/source/index.rst

 Introduction
 ------------

-``xeus-lua`` is a Jupyter kernel for lua based on the native implementation of the Jupyter protocol xeus_.
+``xeus-mylang`` is a Jupyter kernel for mylang based on the native implementation of the Jupyter protocol xeus_.

 Licensing